MoniMurray/bookworms-et-al/README.md

 - descriptive alt text attributes are used on all site images
 - I have used [fontawesome](https://fontawesome.com/search?q=checkbox&o=r&m=free) icons in my application and to each icon I have added aria-labels to enable screen readers to understand them

-I tested each site page on Lighthouse and [Wave](https://wave.webaim.org/) and improved my score further by implementing the following upgrades ...
+I tested each site page on Lighthouse and detail these tests and scores in [Testing.md](TESTING.md)

-Table

 [The A11y Collective](https://www.a11y-collective.com/) is a useful site at which I saw why I was scoring poorly in relation to links on my application.

-The CI a11y accessibility Slack channel is a useful and detailed resource which I will use earlier in my next project and post-Diploma.
+The CI a11y accessibility Slack channel is a useful and detailed resource which I will resolve to use early in future development projects post-Diploma.

 ## Technologies Used**<a name="technologies"></a>